Kyriosity/convert-smth/readme+/dev_concerns.md

 Otherwise changes and enhancements w/out refactoring will sooner or later bring the code to the badly controllable chaos.\
 Thus, when possible, i'd use any change request to
-+ clean the codes,
++ clean and refactor
-+ update syntax in the favour of the last version,
++ update syntax in the favour of the last version
-+ refactor,
-+ improve naming,
++ improve naming
-+ delete as much as possible.
++ delete as much as possible

 ## Test driven development
 Broadly misunderstood as test coverage.
 It's more about concepts, when a good question is already an answer.